josepwil/scheduler/README.md

 Tech Stack: ReactJS, PostgreSQL, Webpack, Axios, WebSockets, Jest, React Testing Library, Storybook, Cypress

-Project is live [here](https://priceless-meitner-de0ef2.netlify.app)
+Project is live [here](https://priceless-meitner-de0ef2.netlify.app) (It may take a few moments for the appointments to load in as Heroku warms up)

 ## Final Product